MikeAScott/ncp-spark/README.md

 3. Open in your browser `http://localhost:4567/`

-4. Log in as user001 with password user001, or user002/user002, or user003/user003 until user010/user010, or sign up yourself.
+4. Log in as doris or bert with password, or sign up yourself.
 If your e-mail address has an associated Gravatar image, this will be used as your profile image.

 ## License
 MIT License

 See LICENSE for details.

-Flask's MiniTwit (c) 2015 by Armin Ronacher.
+Magentys' No Change Parking (c) 2017 by Mike Scott.